 Public Information Requests

 The OAG will not accept public information requests submitted through an OAG social media page.
-In order to request information from the OAG, a written request must be sent by mail, fax, or email to the following:
+If you want to view or obtain copies of records maintained by the Office of the Attorney General, please submit a written request by clicking on the link below or by hand delivery or mail to the following addresses:

 Website Link Policy

 The OAG's website complies with the Texas Department of Information Resources State Website Link Policy, which contains guidelines and information on linking to and from State agency websites.
 The OAG’s website may include links to a variety of other public and private websites.
 These external sites have been selected based on the relevance of their content to assist visitors in locating additional resources and information on government, law, and other matters within the scope of the OAG's duties or of general public concern.
 Some links to external sites are required by law to be included on our site.
 The OAG does not assume responsibility for the content of linked sites and does not endorse the content, products, services or viewpoints expressed or provided by linked sites.

 The OAG is committed to making its website accessible to all users.
 We welcome comments and suggestions to improve the accessibility of our website.
 Please visit the Electronic and Information Resources Accessibility Policy and Procedures Manual.

 If you use assistive technology and the format of any material on our website interferes with your ability to access the information, please report these issues through our contact page.